-Consisting of 15 credits in Information Studies and 15 credits of electives from other disciplines, this minor is designed to supplement a broad range of majors and includes knowledge and skills relevant for a variety of careers.
+Consisting of 15 credits in Information Studies and 15 credits of electives from other disciplines, this minor is designed to supplement a broad range of majors and includes technological knowledge and skills essential for a variety of careers.

 Unique and relevant: Explore emerging issues at the intersection of information, technology, and faith in Seattle